SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Flurry of Arrows

-Whenever you use your Flurry of Blows feature, you can replace one unarmed attack with a bow attack.
+Whenever you use your Flurry of Blows, you can replace one unarmed attack with a bow attack.

 * One with the Bow